Before or after your trip to Machu Picchu, visiting the Tambopata Butterfly Farm is a colorful way to experience another region of Peru.

-The Mariposario Tambopata Butterfly Farm in Puerto Maldonado, which recently opened in February of 2015, has already had an interesting history to date.
-Initially created in 2000 by Augusto Mulanovich, he had to make the tough decision to close it down in 2002 as eco-tourism was still relatively unknown in Puerto Maldonado at that time.
+The Mariposario Tambopata Butterfly Farm in Puerto Maldonado, open since February 2015, has had an interesting history to date.
+Initially created in 2000 by Augusto Mulanovich, the butterfly project was forced to close down in 2002 as eco-tourism was still relatively unknown in Puerto Maldonado at that time.

-In 2004 the butterfly exhibition was rented to a non-profit NGO and then to an eco-tourism company and finally, in 2014, Augusto and his wife Valeria Luna decided to reopen the business under the new company name.
-With 15 years of experience in butterfly breeding and a guide to managing butterflies in Peru entitled ‘Mariposas’ under his belt, Augusto felt the time was right to concentrate his efforts full time in the business.
+In 2004 the butterfly exhibition was rented to a non-profit NGO and then to an eco-tourism company until, finally, in 2014, Augusto and his wife Valeria Luna decided to reopen the business under the new company name.
+With 15 years of experience in butterfly breeding and a guide to managing butterflies (mariposas) in Peru under his belt, Augusto felt the time was right to concentrate his efforts full time on the business.

-The first thing you notice when you meet Augusto is that he is extremely passionate about butterflies and the butterfly exhibition centre.
+The first thing you notice when you meet Augusto is that he is extremely passionate about butterflies and the butterfly exhibition center.

 Augusto says, “Butterflies symbolize the possibility of radical transformation, of complete change.
 During the metamorphosis, the caterpillar, a feeding larva changes completely to a beautiful flying creature, free to fly.”

-And this passion transfers itself to the way Augusto and Valeria manage the Mariposario Tambopata Butterfly Farm.
-The enclosure is set up beautifully so visitors can wander around the centre with ease and relax in the snack bar afterwards.
-The garden is full of local flowers, emblematic species such as the gigantic Brazil nut tree and local bird species as well as medicinal and ornamental plants.
+And this passion transfers itself to the way Augusto and Valeria manage the butterfly farm.
+Visiting Tambopata’s Butterfly Farm, guests are able to wander around the the enclosed center with ease and even relax in the snack bar afterwards.
+The garden is full of local flowers, emblematic species such as the gigantic Brazil nut tree, local bird species as well as medicinal and ornamental plants.

 It is also home to hundreds of Amazonian butterflies doing their natural daily activities such as feeding, mating and laying their eggs.
 At present there are 12 species (including Battus polydamas, Archeoprepona demophoon, Heliconius erato and Catenophele acontius) in the enclosure although Augusto and Valeria are working busily behind the scenes to introduce more.